beyond-the-cloud-dev/apex-consts/README.md

 ## How it works?

 All concrete classes are created as *singletons*, so each class is initialized once during the transaction.
 To decrease heap size getters and setters are in use.
-It means that the class will be *initialized on demand*, not always. e.g execution of `Consts.ACCOUNT.TYPE.PROSPECT` will create an instance of `AccountConsts` only, without creating `ContactConsts`.
+It means that the class will be *initialized on demand*. e.g execution of `Consts.ACCOUNT.TYPE.PROSPECT` will create an instance of `AccountConsts` only, without creating `ContactConsts`.

 Code Architecture is following *Open/Close* and *Single Responsibility Principle*.
 It means that code is easy to extend, and each class is responsible only for a specific set of consts.

 ## How to use it?